prernakabtiyal/California_Wildfire_Analysis/README.md

 #### Cross-validation
 The classification models are evaluated using the above performance metrics.
 To avoid overfitting the model to the training data, a Stratified 5-fold cross-validation is used and the avergaed performance metrics are reported.
 #### Decision Tree Classifier
 Decision Tree classifier was trained on the train_data with Stratified 5-fold cross-validation.
-The model was optimized by performing hyperparameter tuning of the max_depth parameter through iterating over different values of it (1 to 10).
+The model was optimized by performing tuning of the hyperparameter "max_depth" through iteration over different values of it (1 to 10).
+The results of the iteration are presented below.

 #### Random Forest Classifier
+Random FOrest classifier was trained on the train_data with Stratified 5-fold cross-validation.
+The model was optimized by performing tuning of the hyperparameter "n_estimators" through iteration over different values from 10 to 100.
+The results of the iteration are presented below.